rlawrenc/cosc_304/labs/lab7/nodejs/assign/README.md

 # COSC 304 - Introduction to Database Systems<br>Assignment 7 - Building a Database-enabled Web Site using Node.js

-This assignment practices web development using a commercial database system, Microsoft SQL Server.
-SQL Server is a widely-used, commercial database. **The assignment is done in your project groups of 4 people.**
+This assignment practices web development using a widely-used, commercial database system, [Microsoft SQL Server](https://www.microsoft.com/en-ca/sql-server).
+SQL Server supports most of the SQL standard including foreign keys and triggers.

 The web store that we are going to build allows customers to enter their information, choose products by putting them into a shopping cart, and then place an order.